Super Lawyers

 • Phillip Buttaravolli.
 Medical Director of the Emergency Department at Palm Beach Gardens Medical Center and author of Minor Emergencies, a book on ED care.

-• John A. Sterba Based in East Aurora and affiliated with Boston University School of Medicine, Dr. Sterba has testified for plaintiffs in a number of ER malpractice cases and general surgery cases.
-He specializes in general surgery, undersea & hyperbaric medicine, and emergency medicine.
+• John A. Sterba: Based in East Aurora and affiliated with Boston University School of Medicine, Dr. Sterba has testified for plaintiffs in a number of ER malpractice cases and general surgery cases.
+He specializes in general surgery, undersea and hyperbaric medicine, and emergency medicine.
 He has testified in many jurisdictions, including Florida, South Carolina, Missouri, and New York.

 • Joseph Ross Yates: Illinois ER doctor who has been named as a plaintiff’s expert.